ministryofjustice/cloud-platform-runbooks/README.md

 So, any changes made to files in this repository will be overwritten by the next update.

+## Repository settings

+This repository does not have master branch protection to allow the CircleCI runbooks publishing process to commit compiled runbook documentation files.

 [CircleCI pipeline]: https://github.com/ministryofjustice/cloud-platform/tree/master/.circleci/config.yml
 [source files]: https://github.com/ministryofjustice/cloud-platform/tree/master/runbooks